Commission internationale permanente pour l'épreuve des armes à feu portatives: Ammunition approval

 The manufacturers do make velocity measurements, however.
 These measurements are made during production for quality control with respect to the user's performance expectations of the product for its purpose.

-One exception is arising due to the market introduction of lead free shotshell ammunition loaded with steel or alloy (e.g., bismuth alloy) pellets instead of more traditional lead-based pellets.
+One exception is arising due to the market introduction of lead free shotshell ammunition loaded with steel or alloy (e.g., bismuth and tungsten) pellets instead of more traditional lead-based pellets.
 Due to environmental regulations, hunters in Europe are required to use lead loaded ammunition carefully.
 For instance, in France, they cannot fire in the vicinity of a pond.
 In fact, the laws are so complex that some hunters in Europe prefer not to risk getting into trouble for firing lead pellets in the wrong places, so they opt for steel or alloy pellets in all situations.
 This makes it necessary for manufacturers to market new types of lead free shotgun ammunition loaded with steel pellets.
 The Vickers hardness test VH1, of the pellet alloy must not exceed a certain level.
 Many variations in steel and alloy quality exist, but even so, harder metals, especially steel, are known to wear a barrel excessively over time if the shot column velocity and momentum (velocity multiplied by mass) are too great.
 This leads to potentially harmful situations for the user.

 For the above reasons, the measurement of pellet velocity and momentum is also a C.I.P. imposed obligation for manufacture of shotshell gauges for 12, 16, and 20, in standard and high performance versions.
 The pellet's velocity must be below 425 m/s, 390 m/s, and 390 m/s, respectively, for the standard versions.